 This post may contain affiliate links.
 Please read my disclosure for more info.

 In the first couple weeks of your keto diet, you might have noticed some extreme weight-loss when jumping on that scale.
 This is due mostly to water leaving your body – not fat.
 A lot of keto foods have high sodium content which can lead to a diuretic effect.
 It’s very important to drink enough water on the keto diet to balance your sodium and water ratios.
 Those 8 glasses of water they recommend?
 On a keto diet, you’ll need to drink those 8 glasses plus more!
 As your body burns the stored glycogen in your muscles, your body’s water stores will get depleted also.
 So drink up your water like it’s going out of style.
 Pretend it’s something else if it helps you down it quicker.

 You’ll also want to up your electrolytes.
 Avocados, mushrooms, spinach, and fish help with potassium levels as well as a daily multi-vitamin.
 I’ve researched a lot of different magnesium supplements, and THIS is the best one you’ll find for the best absorption and highest potency.
-If you want a drink to replenish your electrolytes on your keto diet, LyteShow has no sugar or additives which makes it perfect.
-Powerade also makes a ZERO version of their sports drink with zero calories and less than 1 carbohydrate for a 12 ounce serving.
+If you want something to add to a drink to replenish your electrolytes on your keto diet, Keto Chow’s electrolyte drops, magnesium drops, and fasting drops have no sugar or additives which makes it perfect.
+Powerade and Gatorade also makes a ZERO version of their sports drink with zero calories and less than 1 carbohydrate for a 12 ounce serving.
 Balancing your electrolytes and drinking enough water will help any Keto flu side effects and will definitely reduce bloat.
 This is a great detailed article that will help you gauge when you need to drink more water.

 2. Not enough fiber